aauren/ntopng-exporter/README.md

 ```

 If that responds, then you should be able to add that endpoint to your .yaml configuration file with confidence.

+# Metrics Emitted
+Currently, the only supported metric system is Prometheus, however, the design should be extensible to other metric systems.
+There are [examples](https://github.com/aauren/ntopng-exporter/blob/main/docs/ntopng_exporter_example_metrics.md) of the Prometheus metrics emitted in the docs section of this repo.

 # Releasing
 Releases are generated automatically using [goreleaser](https://goreleaser.com/quick-start/).
 All that is needed is to [install goreleaser](https://goreleaser.com/install/), [export a repo token from GitHub](https://github.com/settings/tokens/new) (assuming you are releasing to your own fork or that you've been given access to the parent project), and then follow the instructions below: